redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Knowledge workers use research portals to search for articles, research, specs, past solutions, and data to answer specic questions and leverage existing corporate knowledge and history.

-Use unifed search and leverages various RediSearch index structures that support tag queries, numeric range queries, geo-location queries, and full-text search (FTS).
+Use unified search and leverages various RediSearch index structures that support tag queries, numeric range queries, geo-location queries, and full-text search (FTS).

 Using RediSearch for this type of application provides these benefits: